ISKCON guru system: Direct initiations

 From the period of the first initiation in 1966 until early 1970 Srila Prabhupada would organize all initiations personally.
 At this stage Hare Krishna movement was rather small in numbers and most of the devotees were located in United States.

 Early deviations

 At a festival at New Vrindaban, West Virginia, on Janmastami day 1970, four recently initiated sannyasis, Brahmananda, Gargamuni, Subala and Visnujana, were preaching that "Prabhupada is God."
 All four were temporarily banned from preaching within ISKCON'.

 Proxy initiations

 Starting from 1971 Prabhupada would start delegating the function of chanting of beads and doing yajna to his disciples.
-He would often initiate by mail and every temple president had a cassette of Prabhupada chanting the gayatri mantra which was played in the ear of the new second initiate and that was as good as hearing the gayatri mantra from Srila Prabhupada himself.
+He would often initiate by mail and every temple president had a cassette of Prabhupada chanting the Pancharatrika gayatri mantra which was played in the ear of the new second initiate and that was as good as hearing the Agamic gayatri mantra from Srila Prabhupada himself.
 From the beginning of January 1973 Revatinandana and Kirtanananda were instructed also to chant on the beads of new initiates while Prabhupada would continue to deal with the "matter of brahmana initiations", however sometimes the mantra was given personally by disciples too.